konnected-io/docs/security-alarm-system/installation/github-integration.md

 # Enable Github Integration

 [GitHub](https://github.com) is a source code repository that allows developers to share their code.
-The easiest way to install the SmartApp and Device Handlers for Konnected Security is using the SmartThings GitHub integration.
+The easiest way to install the SmartApp and Device Handlers for Konnected is using the SmartThings GitHub integration.
 For this step, you need a GitHub account (it's free).
 If you don't want to use the GitHub integration to install the SmartThings code, you can still copy and paste it manually into your SmartThings IDE.